kilgarenone/medium-unplugged/README.md

 code .
 ```

-## Development

-There are two ways to develop:
+Now, there are two ways to develop:

 - `web-ext` package that auto-reload for you
 - Load your plugin in `about:debugging`